Six of the best films to see in cinemas this weekend

 Brilliant documentary on the recording of the late Aretha Franklin’s 1972 gospel classic Amazing Grace.
 The release was delayed initially by a technical error and then as a result of legal action from Ms Franklin.
 Its eventual arrival provides the authors of online listicles a permanent starting point when considering the 10 greatest concert films of all time.
 The music is transcendent.
 The editing is perfectly paced.
 The congregation offer a vital snapshot of a time and place.
 A masterpiece of its type.
 G cert, lim release, 87 min Full review/trailer DC

-Directed by Carmel Winters.
-Starring Hazel Doupe, Dara Devaney, Johnny Collins, Hilda Fay, Lalor Roddy

-This award-winning drama concerns a young Traveller girl who, a huge fan of Mohammad Ali, trains herself into state of pugilistic excellence in the early 1970s.
-Float Like a Butterfly is essentially a road movie using boxing as a tonal ingredient, a mode of feminist expression and a potential escape route.
-Already an experienced actor at just 17, Doupe immerses herself fully in a role that requires intelligence to be balanced with raw determination.
-Authentic, funny, moving.
-15A cert, gen release, 101 min Full review DC

-Other ★★★★★ and ★★★★☆ films out and about: Ash Is Purest White, The Dig, Eighth Grade, Greta, Madeline’s Madeline, Missing Link, Vox Lux, Wild Rose, Woman at War
+Other ★★★★★ and ★★★★☆ films out and about: The Dig, Eighth Grade, Float Like a Butterfly, mid90s, Wild Rose, Woman at War